-Brad and I formed this Foundation because of our four-year-old daughter, Kirby, the disease she was afflicted with, and the hope that Sanfilippo and its devastating progression could not possibly manifest itself within her — our beautiful bundle of joy.
+Brad and I formed this Foundation because of our four-year-old daughter, Kirby, the disease she was afflicted with, and our hope that Sanfilippo and its devastating progression would not manifest itself within her — our beautiful bundle of joy.
 The solution seemed simple.
 Raise funds to enable researchers to advance and expand their work to find a cure.
 We chose to fight this disease.

-Now 16 years later, although Sanfilippo has taken its toll on Kirby, she continues to defy her affliction with seemingly endless resolve, all the time with a smile.
+Now 24 years later, although Sanfilippo has taken its toll on Kirby, she continues to defy her affliction with seemingly endless resolve and still an occasional smile for us to cherish.
 A smile that brings us reassurance of her comfort and delight in her moments of happiness — a reminder of her amazing grace.
 She is our hero.

-As her battle continues, our dream of a cure could come true, for Brad and I have received news of a breakthrough this year.
-Dr. Haiyan Fu of The Center for Gene Therapy at The Research Institute at Nationwide Children’s Hospital in Columbus, Ohio, is ready to bring her 10-year-old gene therapy program to human clinical trial.
-Joining forces with other families and foundations, we hope to raise $1 million to fund the studies required by the FDA to bring her work to fruition.
+As her battle continues, our dream of a cure could come true at Nationwide Children’s Hospital in Columbus, OH.
+Drs.
+Haiyan Fu and Douglas McCarty from Nationwide’s Center for Gene Therapy, along with physicians from the Children’s Hospital, are ready to bring Drs.
+Fu and McCarty’s 19-year-old gene therapy program to human clinical trial.
+Joining forces with other families and foundations, we hope to raise the necessary funds to bring their work to fruition.

 We ask that you think of Kirby, and in her honor, continue to support The Children’s Medical Research Foundation and its mission of a cure.